 In the event an EPR Program is established for certain HHW materials, SWMEs would be required to ensure that collection exists for all other HHW materials not covered by the HHW EPR Program and to meet and maintain the above HHW collection and convenience standards.

-In annual SWIP report, provide dates of events and which HHW items collected: all, paint only, etc. or link to facility hours on SWME website.
+1. In annual SWIP report, provide dates of events or link to facility hours on SWME website, number of participants and the amount of HHW/CEG hazardous waste collected.

 H2 - Collection of Landfill-Banned and Dangerous Materials